 - Build a tiered partner program with clear incentives and enablement resources.

-- Use Partner Relationship Management (PRM) tools and automate referral tracking and payouts in-app.
+- Use Partner Relationship Management tools and automate referral tracking and payouts in-app.

 7. Community Building and User Communities